 - a) The Landsat Image Mosaic of Antarctica (LIMA) developed by the United States Geological Survey, NASA and BAS.
-This originated in discussions at the SCAGI meeting in Hobart, 2006. - b) Initiative led by USGS to scan the archive of Antarctic aerial photography including collections held by BAS and AAD. - c) Access through US Polar Geospatial Center to Digital Globe high-resolution satellite imagery at a discounted rate for Antarctic applications.
+This originated in discussions at the SCAGI meeting in Hobart, 2006. - b) Initiative led by USGS to scan the archive of Antarctic aerial photography including collections held by BAS and AAD. - c) Production of a series of Air Operations Planning Maps at 1:1 M scale by British Antarctic Survey, IGN Belgium, Norwegian Polar Institute and US Polar Geospatial Center (2014).

-1.1 SCAR Antarctic Digital Database www.add.scar.org
+1.1 SCAR Antarctic Digital Database - www.add.scar.org